 It seems likely that most of us won’t be heading back to the office anytime soon, if at all.
 In which case, do you need to provide them with a laptop, or give them access to your cloud?

 If you are providing a laptop or other tech for your new employee, make sure it arrives at their address ahead of the first day.
 Set up a support call with IT first thing on day one to cover the basics of getting online and then put in another session later in the week if necessary.
 Ensure laptops/phones are loaded with all necessary programs/ systems and also make sure there is systems training blocked out in the schedule.

 Take your time with the onboarding process

-Rome wasn’t built in a day and neither is a company’s onboarding programme.
-Virtual or not, we’d always recommend taking time to onboard staff properly.
+Rome wasn’t built in a day, and neither is a company’s onboarding programme.
+Virtual or not, director jobs or any other, we’d always recommend taking time to onboard staff properly.
 Don’t just provide a quick whip around the kitchen, a lesson on using the printer and directions to the loo.